Place de la Nation

-The Place de la Nation (/fr/; formerly the Place du Trône /fr/, subsequently the Place du Trône-Renversé /fr/ during the French Revolution) is a circle on the eastern side of Paris, between the Place de la Bastille and the Bois de Vincennes, on the border of the 11th and 12th arrondissements.
-Widely known for having the most active guillotines during the Revolution, the square acquired its current name on Bastille Day, 14 July 1880, under the Third Republic.
+The Place de la Nation (/fr/; formerly the Place du Trône /fr/ ("Throne Square"), subsequently the Place du Trône-Renversé /fr/ ("Toppled Throne Square") during the French Revolution) is a circle on the eastern side of Paris, between the Place de la Bastille and the Bois de Vincennes, on the border of the 11th and 12th arrondissements.
+The square acquired its current name on Bastille Day, 14 July 1880, under the Third Republic.

 The square includes a large bronze sculpture by Aimé-Jules Dalou, the Triumph of the Republic, depicting the personification of France, Marianne, and is encircled by shops and a flower garden.
 It is served by the Paris Metro station Nation.